SEARCH

 I avoid adding anything with suspected pest- herb- or insecticide exposure, animal waste or manures, cooked foods, oils, fats, cheese, meat, bones, diseased plants, or invasive seeds.

-This minimizes the chance of attracting wild animals to the pile, and worries about various pathogens and other nasties.
+This minimizes the chance of attracting wild animals to the pile and reduces worries about various pathogens and other nasties.

-If you want to be a broad spectrum composter, do your homework first to keep it safe.
+If you want to compost some of these other items, do your homework first to keep it safe.

 Microorganisms and Compost